-Technician-level career trained in wildlife science technology including the scientific principles of environmental science, biodiversity and ecology, corridor ecology, landscape ecology and ecosystem (adaptive) management.
-Trained in Level 2 wildlife science and monitoring, field-based practices and scientific protocols.
-The WS Technician will apply these principles and theory of wildlife science to assist in the preservation, protection and restoration of native species and ecosystems.
+This program provides technician-level career training in wildlife science technology including the scientific principles of environmental science, biodiversity and ecology, corridor ecology, landscape ecology and ecosystem (adaptive) management.
+Training includes Level 2 wildlife science and monitoring, field-based practices and scientific protocols.
+The WS technician will apply these principles and theory of wildlife science to assist in the preservation, protection and restoration of native species and ecosystems.